 According to GWG’s Form 8-K, the firm began selling a $2 billion L Bond offering in the summer of 2020 to a growing network of advisors from 127 firms.
 GWG offered the L Bonds with a maturity ranging from 2 to 7 years and paying an interest rate of 5.50% to 8.50%.
 GWG began selling L Bonds in 2012.

 GWG’s business model was predicated on being able to sell and issue new L Bonds to generate revenue to be able to meet its financial commitments, which included paying the premium on the life insurance policies it owned, making high-yield interest payments to L bond investors, and funding its foray into the alternative asset business.
 GWG relies to a significant extent on L Bond sales to provide liquidity.

-The company’s business model was impacted when it suspended the sale of L Bonds for seven months in 2021 due to accounting questions related to its delayed filing of its 2020 annual report.
-There was significantly less demand for L Bonds when the company began to sell the product again in late-2021.
+The company’s business model was impacted when it suspended the sale of L Bonds for seven months in 2021 due to accounting questions related to the delayed filing of its 2020 annual report.
+There was significantly less demand for L Bonds when the company began to sell the product again in late 2021.

 As of September 2021, GWG had more than $2 billion in total liabilities, including $1.55 billion in L Bonds.
 According to SEC filings reviewed by our law firm, at that time, the company only had $42.2 million of cash on its balance sheet.